-Unpaid Accounts: If you have not paid your full fee assessment for the session when you withdraw or change from credit to audit, you may still owe money to the University.
-Contact Financial Services (492-3000) for an up-todate Statement of Account
+Partially Paid Accounts: If you have not paid your full fee assessment for the term when you withdraw or change from credit to audit, you may still owe money to the University.
+Check your assessment and account balance online at www.registrar.ualberta.ca or contact Financial Services (492-3000) for an up-to-date Statement of Account.